onemultifandomperson-alt/onemultifandomperson-alt/README.md

 - I LOVE cuddles and piles , sit with me even if am already with someone(unless we are talking) .

+- also am late to trends and things like that , so if u were talking about them , i wont understand.

 - sometimes i type in wired ways likethis or like.that. , tell me if u want me to stop , i dont mind .

   - I dont accpet random friend/party req ,  if this happens i block the person/pony .